CodeMiser/EveryDayExtensions/README.md

 # EveryDayExtensions

-A simple library of Swift extensions...
+A simple (almost a) library of Swift extensions...

 ## Background